Keto Chia Pudding: this delicious & creamy keto chia pudding recipe needs only 4 ingredients! Just 4 net carbs per serving. Low Carb.

-- Storing Instructions: Store in an airtight container, such as these mini jars, for up to 5-7 days.
-If using just-made homemade almondmilk, keep for up to 2-3 days.
+Storing Instructions: Store in an airtight container, such as these mini jars, for up to 5-7 days.

-- Nutrition Information: is an estimate based on the ingredients listed in Where to Buy Ingredients.
-Also, it’s estimated based on 3 servings per recipe, made full-fat coconut milk.
+Nutrition Information is an estimate based on the ingredients listed in Where to Buy Ingredients.
+Also, it’s estimated based on 3 servings per recipe, made with full-fat coconut milk.

 - Category: Dessert, Snacks